philipqueen/SlackCellESP32/README.md

 # SlackCellESP32
-Development for ESP32 version of SlackCell (original version by Markus Rampp).
+Development for ESP32 version of SlackCell (original version by Markus Rampp - https://markusrampp.eu/SlackCell/).

 Current features are limited to displaying current and max force on integrated OLED, and writing forces to microSD.